Combinatorial chemistry: Introduction

 In its modern form, combinatorial chemistry has probably had its biggest impact in the pharmaceutical industry.
 Researchers attempting to optimize the activity profile of a compound create a 'library' of many different but related compounds.
 Advances in robotics have led to an industrial approach to combinatorial synthesis, enabling companies to routinely produce over 100,000 new and unique compounds per year.

 In order to handle the vast number of structural possibilities, researchers often create a 'virtual library', a computational enumeration of all possible structures of a given pharmacophore with all available reactants.
 Such a library can consist of thousands to millions of 'virtual' compounds.
 The researcher will select a subset of the 'virtual library' for actual synthesis, based upon various calculations and criteria (see ADME, computational chemistry, and QSAR).

-In 1996, at Parke-Davis Pharmaceutical Research, scientist Anthony Czarnik directed research and reported the first use of automation in synthesizing compound libraries.
+In 1996, at Parke-Davis Pharmaceutical Research, scientist Anthony Czarnik directed research into and reported the first use of automation in synthesizing compound libraries.
 As the founding editor of the American Chemical Society's Journal of Combinatorial Chemistry, he also led research into RFID tags for targeted sorting in compound library synthesis.